frederic-perez/AmE-dictionary/data/dictionary.md

 __post hoc__
 __postcode lottery__ _n_ :two::hammer:
 __poster boy__ _n_ :two::hammer:
-__poster child__ _n_ :four::hammer: _Carl Levin called Kaveladze the "poster child" of using hidden ownership of American shell corporations to launder money._ _The building had been called a poster child for gentrification._
+__poster child__ _n_ :four::hammer: _Carl Levin called Kaveladze the “poster child” of using hidden ownership of American shell corporations to launder money._ _The building had been called a poster child for gentrification._
 __poster girl__ _n_ _Anne Frank became a kind of poster girl for hope and inspiration, when in fact her story was very tragic._
 __postiche__ _n_ __1__ Something false; a sham. __2__ A small hairpiece; a toupee.
 __postmark<sup>1</sup>__ _n_ _The envelope had an Italian stamp and a postmark._